Palm Beach's Taste of the Nation for No Kid Hungry

-It’s not every day you get to see and taste the talents of a chef like Lindsay Autry.
-A graduate of Johnson & Wales University, Chef Autry has held various chef positions at prominent restaurants along the East Coast and in Mexico, and made headlines as a finalist on Bravo TV’s ninth season of “Top Chef.”
+It’s a rare opportunity to enjoy the culinary creations of a chef as talented as Lindsay Autry.
+Her exceptional skills in the kitchen have earned her the reputation of one of America’s top chefs, and provided her the opportunity to work alongside some of the best in the world.
+A graduate of Johnson & Wales University, Chef Autry held various chef positions at prominent restaurants along the East Coast and in Mexico and made headlines as a finalist on Bravo TV’s ninth season of “Top Chef.”
 As a native North Carolinian, Chef Autry describes her cuisine as soulful, embracing Mediterranean flavors with a blend of her southern roots.

 An early fascination with the kitchen dates back to the fourth grade when his family’s relocation meant several months residing at a hotel.
 He was immediately captivated with the workings of the hotel banquet kitchen, which became his after school playground.
 Before, he could drive, Zach began what would be a long successful career in the kitchen.
 From his hometown of Clermont, FL to Orlando, Miami and finally New York City, he continuously sought out challenging kitchens in which to develop his skills.
 Zach perceives cooking as a craft melding technical skill with a love of food and a respect for process.
 No short cuts!
 The wonderful bounty of Florida and the Southeast drive his cuisine, guided by years of practicing the best of French technique at Le Cirque and with Daniel Boulud.
 Zach is thrilled to work with as many local farmers and fisherman as possible as well as being able to source the finest ingredients around the world.
 This philosophy, along with his team building skills and detail orientated work ethic earned Zach four consecutive trips to New York as a finalist for Best Chef : South at the James Beard Awards.